ludoviclacroix82/sunnyside-agency/README.md

 ###  Code Review
 Create branch recette.
-- modification navagiation : delete balise "li"
+- Correcting the navigation by removing the "li" tag.
-- Change de header: Add background image
+- Adding a background image to the header.
-- Delete de balise "figure" for more image.
+- Removing the "figure" tag to include more images.